imranrbx/owl-carousel-for-PG/README.md

 # Owl Carousel v2 Plugin for Pinegrow

-This is a plugin for Pinegrow, to download trial version of Pinegrow just visit http://pinegrow.com/ , this plugin will add Basic OWL Carousel v2 functionality with required files, but you must add jquery on your own. for more examples and Demo kindly visit http://www.owlcarousel.owlgraphic.com/ .
+This is a plugin for Pinegrow, to download trial a version of Pinegrow visit http://pinegrow.com/, this plugin adds basic OWL Carousel (v2) functionality when activated in Pinegrow, add jquery to your page (http://www.w3schools.com/jquery/jquery_get_started.asp) or use a framework like Bootstrap (Built into Pinegrow to make thing easy for you).
+To see examples and a demo visit http://www.owlcarousel.owlgraphic.com/ .

 ## Animate CSS

- Animate.css has been added so now you can use Animate.css you can visit https://daneden.github.io/animate.css/ for more effects. default parameters for owl carousel are:
+ Animate.css has been added so now you can use Animate.css you can visit https://daneden.github.io/animate.css/ for more effects.

+ default parameters for owl carousel are:

 	    items:4,